thailajf/Git-Users/Front-End/README.md

 ## `Front-End`

 Instruções : Antes de rodar o Front-end baixe as dependêcias a partir do yarn ( só digitar o yarn no terminal dentro da pasta).
-Instructions: Download the dependencies(modules) before run the App (Type Yarn in the terminal inside the folder)
+Instructions: Download the dependencies(modules) before run the App.
+(Type Yarn in the terminal inside the folder)

 ### `yarn start`